-So, if you’re thinking about moving to Dubai and want to know how to settle in Dubai from India, we’ve got you covered.
-We all know you need a visa, a job offer, and other documents, but that isn’t all you need to settle peacefully in Dubai.
+So, if you’re planning to settle in Dubai and want to know how to settle in Dubai from India, we’ve got you covered.
+We all know you need a visa, a job offer, and other documents, but that isn’t all you need to settle in Dubai peacefully.
 There’s more to it, and that’s what we’ll talk about in this article.

-Here is a quick guide to settle in Dubai From India:
+Here is a quick guide to settling in Dubai From India:

 Visas for Indians Moving to Dubai

-Indian passport holders who wish to visit Dubai must first obtain a visa through a sponsor.
+Indian passport holders who wish to visit or settle in Dubai from India must first obtain a visa through a sponsor.
 This may appear to be a difficult task, but it is actually rather simple.
 You can know more about this when you book a hotel and apply for a visa via a travel agent.

 You can acquire a 14-day visa on arrival if you hold a valid USA visa or green card, or a valid UK or European Union residence visa (valid for at least six months after your date of admission into the UAE).

 When moving to Dubai, there are several types of UAE visas to consider.
 Make sure your passport is valid for at least six months after your relocation.
 The different types of Visas are:

 - Employment Visa: This is the most popular sort of visa, in which your company arranges for your employment visa and residency permit.
 You can also check your UAE visa status online once you have received your UAE residence visa.